laurensstoop/CREDI/README.md

 ├── LICENSE.md
 ├── README.md
 ├── requirements.txt
 ├── data                     <- All project data, ignored by git │   ├── processed            <- The final, canonical data sets for modeling.
-(PG) │   ├── raw            <- The original, immutable data dump.
-(RO) │   └── temp           <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
+│   ├── raw                  <- The original, immutable data dump, ignored by git.
+│   └── temp                 <- Intermediate data that has been transformed, ignored by git.
+├── docs                     <- Documentation notebook for users │   └── arXiv                <- Preprint arXiv files, e.g. LaTeX files
+├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project (HW)
+│   ├── publication          <- Figures for the publication
+│   ├── supplementary        <- Supplementary figures for the investigation and publication │   ├── additional_regions   <- Base figures generated for other regions
+│   └── figures_development  <- Figures generated in the development phase of the project
+└── src                      <- Scripts and source code for this project

 ```